vertica/VerticaPy/CONTRIBUTING.md

   135,
   'Montreal, PQ / Chesterville, ON']]
 ```
+The save_to_query_profile() method saves information about a specified VerticaPy method to the QUERY_PROFILES table in the Vertica database.
+You can use this to collect usage statistics on methods and their parameters.

+The save_to_query_profile() function uses three main parameters:
+ - name: The name of the method.
+ - path: The location of the method.
+For example, the method corr() of the vDataFrame is located in vdataframe.vDataFrame.
+ - json_dict: A dictionary of the parameters to store.

-For example, let's create a method to compute the correlations between two vDataFrame columns.
+For example, to create a method to compute the correlations between two vDataFrame columns:
 ```python
 # Example correlation method for a vDataFrame